This Day in History: A much-needed victory at Kettle Creek

 Okay, well, he tried to march to Augusta.
 He kept running into trouble along the way.

 By the time Boyd reached Kettle Creek, in Georgia, he was down to about 650-700 men.
-Once there, he planned to stop for a bit.
-The Loyalists had found some cattle; they would butcher the animals and keep the meat for provisions.
+The Loyalists had found some cattle there, so he planned a stop.
+They would butcher the animals and keep the meat for provisions.

 Little did Boyd know that Pickens, with his 300 to 400 men, had discovered their location.
 Pickens divided his men into three groups.
 These groups would attack from three directions in a coordinated surprise attack.

 As with so many other battles in the Revolution, the attack didn’t go quite as planned.
 Two of the three groups were slowed down by swamps.
 The other group fired too soon.
 Boyd was alerted.

 Boyd’s men initially responded well and moved quickly into an elevated position.
 However, Boyd was mortally wounded in the early rounds, and his men panicked.
 The Patriots regrouped from their earlier problems.
 Once unified, the Patriots were able to force the panicking Loyalists into retreat.
 Most of the retreating Loyalists never joined up with the British army, as intended.